-- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned and locked.
-The battery key has been removed. - ✓ The speed sensor is connected correctly.
+- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
+The battery key has been removed.

-There are two options for switching on the drive system.
+There are three options for switching on the drive system.